 That architecture is not decorative context.
 It establishes the terms of the experience: this is a place operating at a deliberate remove from Lima's more frenetic dining rooms, and the drinks programme reflects the same unhurried discipline.

-Get Exclusive Access →Pisco as a Serious Ingredient, Not a Heritage Prop
+Pisco as a Serious Ingredient, Not a Heritage Prop

 Lima's cocktail culture has matured considerably over the past decade.
 The city's better bars have moved away from treating pisco as a patriotic gesture and toward treating it as a technically complex base spirit that rewards the same attention given to aged rum or mezcal in other capitals.
 Astrid y Gastón's bar sits inside that shift.
-The cocktail programme here uses Peru's native grape distillate as an ingredient with genuine range, and the supporting cast draws heavily on the Amazon basin and the Andes — native fruits, roots, and botanicals that don't appear in standard bar manuals.
+The cocktail programme here uses Peru's native grape distillate as an ingredient with genuine range, and the supporting cast draws heavily on the Amazon basin and the Andes, native fruits, roots, and botanicals that don't appear in standard bar manuals.

 That approach puts the programme in direct conversation with a small peer group of serious pisco-forward bars in Lima.
 Carnaval has built its reputation on theatrical presentation and deep spirits knowledge.
 Lady Bee works a more intimate format with a strong focus on fermentation technique.
 Curador has positioned itself around curation and provenance.
-Astrid y Gastón's bar occupies a different position within that peer set: it is embedded inside a full-scale tasting-menu restaurant, which means the drinks are calibrated against food at a high level of complexity, not served as a standalone programme.
+Astrid y Gastón's bar occupies a different position within that comparable set: it is embedded inside a full-scale tasting-menu restaurant, which means the drinks are calibrated against food at a high level of complexity, not served as a standalone programme.

 That integration matters.
 Drinks designed to work alongside multi-course menus built on Peruvian biodiversity tend to be more restrained in their sweetness and more precise in their acidity than drinks designed for standalone consumption.
 The result is a cocktail list that rewards attention rather than immediate impact.